coala/projects/data/projects/improve_installation.md

 ##### GSOC 2017 FINAL

-* cib should be fully functional such as that it is already used by people instead of having to install all the bears.
+* cib should be fully functional such as that it can be used by users instead of having to install all the bears.
 * Tests should be written for a full coverage of cib.
 * cib should be fully documented, while also having a nice "help" menu.